 Music contributes to the holistic development of the individual through aspects such as memory, co-ordination, concentration and creativity.
-Students studying music are empowered by the medium of music to gain insight into their ever-changing world, to develop self-discipline and to deepen their aesthetic awareness.
+Students studying Music are empowered by the medium of music to gain insight into their ever-changing world, to develop self-discipline and to deepen their aesthetic awareness.
 Central to the Year 10 Music Course are the three interacting dimensions of listening, composing and performing.
 The Year 10 course is presented so that students who did not study Music in Year 9 will not be disadvantaged.
-Extension projects may be offered to students who choose to study the Music course for an entire year.